Serving Bloomington–Normal & Central Illinois since 1944 ☏ 309-452-2606

 The Strip-o-lator.
 Built here, used here, since 1947.

 As the original sales flyer put it: "Machine stripping for fine furniture — this is not a dip-tank method."
 Our Strip-o-lator works like a modern dishwasher — furniture goes inside, and a fine mist of chemical is sprayed over it in a sealed chamber.
-The chemicals are recycled, no scrapers are used to mar the wood, and there's no open exposure to varnish remover — cutting fire risk and reducing pollution compared to traditional stripping methods.
+The chemicals are filtered and recycled, no scrapers are used to mar the wood, and there's no open exposure to varnish remover — cutting fire risk and reducing pollution compared to traditional stripping methods.
+The machine is fast, too: a full load of about 25 chairs strips in roughly 20 minutes, where stripping a single chair by hand can easily take four hours.

 The machine was invented by our founder A.E.
 Shutt in 1947 — one of several inventions to his name.
-A natural tinkerer, A.E. also designed the Sand-o-lator and Dewarp-o-lator for the shop, and, decades earlier, was one of the first inventors of the automobile turn signal.
-For generations the Strip-o-lator units themselves were custom-built by his son David Shutt, a gifted custom furniture builder who handled the manufacturing side.
+A natural tinkerer, A.E. also designed the Sand-o-lator, Dewarp-o-lator, and Old World Finish (which we still sell), and, decades earlier, was one of the first inventors of the automobile turn signal.
+The actual Strip-o-lator unit running in our shop today was built by A.E.'s own hands in 1969.
+For generations the units themselves were custom-built by his son David Shutt, a gifted custom furniture builder who handled the manufacturing side.
 The last Strip-o-lator was built in 1992, capping decades of sales across the United States and Canada.
 We've used this system since day one.

 We don't use dip tanks or flow-over systems.
 When the stripping is done, your piece is ready for light sanding, staining, and finish work.
 Plywood, veneer over solid wood, cabinets, doors, moulding, even metal parts — the Strip-o-lator handles it all.